 Let's have a look at a few common examples of plagiarism, using the same essay excerpt as on the previous page.
-The student's ideas are in purple, and borrowed ideas are highlighted in bright yellow.
+The student's ideas are in purple, borrowed ideas are in green.

 Example 1: Can you spot what is wrong?